suryaprakashgarige-28/Surya-Prakash-Garige/README.md

 # Surya Prakash Garige – Portfolio

-This is my personal portfolio site built with HTML, CSS and JavaScript on W3Schools Spaces.
+This is my personal portfolio site built with HTML, CSS and JavaScript.

 It showcases:
 - My background in Aeronautical and Mechanical Engineering